satakagi/sameConditionFlatFrame/README.md

 #### Reference image 2 (A normal flat frame was applied)
-This is a live stacked image using a normal flat frame made in a bright environment with short exposure and low gain.
+This is a live stacked image using a normal flat frame which is made in a bright environment with short exposure and low gain.
 All other conditions are the same as above.
 Although it is a little weak, stripes appear in the horizontal direction.
 The direction of the stripe is different because the direction of the tracking deviation changed.

 ![A normal flat frame was applied](/img/normalFlat.png)